NikitakPawar/Rock-Paper-Scissor-Game/README.md

 2. Navigate to the project directory: `cd rock-paper-scissors`
 3. Open the `index.html` file in your browser to start the game.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.